ben-mlr/mt_norm_parse/README.md

 multitask learning model for normalization and dependency parsing

+### Dictionary

+2 modes :
+- one model specific : we create the dictionary inside the model folder
+- other is stanart
+- TODO : should make the dict_path in argument.json

 ## Test guidelines

 When any new features is implemented the impact the training process :